 And we see it everywhere from slow food movements to a backlash on fast-fashion and ongoing appreciation for handmade works from television commercials to museum collections.

-Prediction: We’re watching for a cultural counter-movement in which corners of the internet intentionally restrict AI-generated content, and human-made work becomes more desirable and exclusive.
+Prediction: We’re watching for a cultural counter-movement in which corners of the internet intentionally restrict AI-generated content, and human-made work becomes more desirable and exclusive, while third places continue to thrive in the post pandemic world.

-To put it another way, we’re drawing the roadmaps while driving down the side streets at 120mph alongside a growing number of adolescent drivers convinced they know the quickest routes.
+To put it another way, we’re drawing the roadmaps while driving down side streets at 120mph alongside a surge in adolescent drivers convinced they know the quickest routes.

 Sound scary?